 There are several explanations as to why substance abuse and addiction are so prevalent among those living with a mental illness and why professional help is usually the best course of action:

 Addiction and the co-occurring disorder need to be treated in tandem to successfully reach sobriety.
 If not, the outcome may not be a positive one.
 When treated for only addiction, those with a co-occurring disorder are likely to drop out of drug treatment centers early or experience a relapse.

 Most alcohol and drug rehab programs that specifically treat co-occurring disorders understand that an intensive, highly personal approach is needed.
 Co-occurring treatment centers tailor each treatment plan to the client’s diagnosis, medical history, emotional condition and psychological needs.

-In order to treat both conditions successfully, Daylight Recovery Services offers personalized, integrated treatment services at drug treatment center in Corona, California.
+In order to treat both conditions successfully, Daylight Recovery Services offers personalized, integrated treatment services at our drug treatment center in Riverside County.
 We begin with a complete neuropsychological evaluation.
 This will help us determine the client’s unique needs and potential barriers to recovery.
 We can then develop a customized program, which may include the following: